 A configuration file is required for each OSA-Express CHPID.
-You can obtain this configuration file in one of two ways:

-- Copy and modify the appropriate member from IOA.SIOASAMP for z/OS, the E (200) minidisk on VM, or PRD1.BASE on VSE (the sample files for VSE may also be in ICCF-Lib 59). - For an OSA-Express FENET (including 1000Base-T) feature, copy IOAFENET - · For an OSA-Express GIGABIT feature, copy IOAGIGA - For an OSA-Express TR feature, copy IOATR - These files contain the input parameters and instructions for modification.
+- 1. Copy and modify the appropriate member from IOA.SIOASAMP or the E (200) minidisk on VM. - For an OSA-Express FENET (including 1000Base-T) feature, copy IOAFENET - For an OSA-Express GIGABIT feature, copy IOAGIGA - For an OSA-Express TR feature, copy IOATR